 Now you’re ready to perform work on your pool.
 Whatever task you do, make sure you don’t take too long, preferably no longer than one week.
 Once you’re done, you’ll be set to start filling your pool.

-When you’re ready to open your pool again, it will be time to balance your newly renovated water for more years of pool enjoyment.
+When you’re ready for National Pool Opening Day again, it will be time to balance your newly renovated water for more years of pool enjoyment.

 Sutro helps you keep your pool water balanced by measuring and monitoring your water’s chemistry, allowing you to know the right treatment options at all times.